Midway-Sunset Oil Field: Operations

 The principal operators of Midway-Sunset, as of 2008, were Aera Energy LLC and the Chevron Corporation.
-Other operators on the field included large firms such as Occidental Petroleum and Plains Exploration & Production, as well as numerous independents, such as Breitburn Energy, Berry Petroleum, E&B Natural Resources, Crimson Resource Management.
+Other operators on the field included large firms such as Occidental Petroleum and Plains Exploration & Production, as well as numerous independents, such as Holmes Western Oil Corporation, Berry Petroleum, E&B Natural Resources, Crimson Resource Management.
 As of the end of 2008, the most recent date for which data was available, the field contained 11,494 producing wells, more than any other oil field in California (the Kern River Field was second at 9,689).
 A traveler along State Route 33 between Maricopa and McKittrick will see hundreds of pumpjacks, the relatively small proportion of the oil wells that are visible from the highway.

 Several enhanced oil recovery technologies have been employed at Midway-Sunset.
 Since the oil is heavy, and does not flow freely, it can be assisted by thermal methods, which include steamflooding, cyclic steam, and fire flooding.
+A 20 MW off-the-grid photovoltaic power facility started heating a 100 MWh heat battery in 2025, providing further heat.
 Waterflooding is also used to boost reservoir pressures.